 Moreover, Bresson used sound as much as images to communicate the meaning of a scenario.
 In fact, the director’s use of ‘mechanical sounds’ expresses the inner disquiet of his subjects.
-Another discernible, signature style of Robert Bresson is the way he emphasizes on the invisible, spiritual side of his on-screen characters, largely focused by slightest gestures and small moments.
+Another discernible signature style of Robert Bresson is the way he emphasizes the invisible, spiritual side of his on-screen characters by largely focusing on the slightest gestures and small moments.
 Intriguingly, the human hands have achieved an iconic status in Bresson’s cinema.

 Related to L’Argent: The Match Factory Girl Review – A devastating cultural portrait

-L’Argent begins with a young student asking his well-to-do dad an advance on his weekly allowance to pay the debt he owes to a fellow student.
-The boy’s parents refuse the request and later the boy meets his friend who presents him a counterfeit bill of 500 franc.
-The boys pass off the bill to a local photography shop after buying a cheap photo frame.
-The store owner discovers that the bill is forged, but slyly passes it to Yvon Targe (Christian Patey), an oil truck driver who delivers heating oil to the shop.
+L’Argent begins with a young student asking his well-to-do dad for an advance on his weekly allowance to pay the debt he owes to a fellow student.
+The boy’s parents refuse the request, and later the boy meets his friend, who presents him with a counterfeit bill of 500 francs.
+After buying a cheap photo frame, the boys pass off the bill to a local photography shop.
+The store owner discovers that the bill is forged but slyly passes it to Yvon Targe (Christian Patey), an oil truck driver who delivers heating oil to the shop.

-When Yvon unknowingly uses that bill to pay the waiter at a local café it leads to trouble.
-Yvon’s altercation with the waiter lands him at court.
-In the trial, the shopkeeper’s assistant Lucien (Vincent Risterucci) lies to protect his boss.
-This leads to chain of events in which both the young men are pushed to do real criminal acts.
+When Yvon unknowingly uses that bill to pay the waiter at a local café, it leads to trouble.
+Yvon’s altercation with the waiter lands him in court.
+In the trial, the shopkeeper’s assistant Lucien (Vincent Risterucci), lies to protect his boss.
+This leads to a chain of events in which both the young men are pushed to do real criminal acts.
 Yvon’s descent is especially swift as he does some unspeakable acts in the film’s final episode.
 The blossoming of dehumanization that happens over a forged franc and the two boys’ chicanery looms larger, and the contagion of evil and despair looks extraordinarily complex.

 As usual, Bresson’s aesthetics materializes into a sort of narrative through his often disorienting focus on certain details.
 The magnificent compositions, diluted of drama or polemics and draped with sickly color palettes, miraculously inscribe a profound emotive impact.
 L’Argent contains all the characteristically Bressonian burst of actions that directs the viewer’s attention only to what he considers essential at a given point in the narrative.
 This aspect could be perfectly understood by studying the most restrained yet brilliant bank heist scene in the history of cinema.

 A young man quietly sitting in a car, police officers crouching behind their vehicles, a robber coming out of a bank aiming his gun at a woman he is holding as a shield, off-screen sounds of gun-shot, whistles, and other cacophonies.
-The demonstrative sternness with which Bresson stages this scenario conveys the precision and economy of his idiosyncratic film-making style.
-Even a car chase is cut forth between the shot of Yvon’s feet on the accelerator to the shot of police car at his side.
-What exactly went inside the bank is extraneous for Bresson, since what he is after is to capture the sadness of Yvon’s downfall, devoid of melancholic excesses.
+The demonstrative sternness with which Bresson stages this scene conveys the precision and economy of his idiosyncratic filmmaking style.
+Even a car chase is cut between the shot of Yvon’s feet on the accelerator and the shot of a police car at his side.
+What exactly went inside the bank is extraneous for Bresson since what he is after is to capture the sadness of Yvon’s downfall, devoid of melancholic excesses.

 The compassion Yvon feels for the duty-bound, middle-aged woman, who cares for her old alcoholic father and an invalid child, contradicts his choice to renounce morality and stay true to his ‘criminal self’ that’s heaped upon him by the uncaring society.
 The essential purpose of this horrible act – staying true to one’s self or maybe mercy-killing? – observed with clinical detachment, proves more disturbing than any depiction of graphic violence on the screen.

-Overall, L’Argent (85 minutes) is arguably one of the minimalist masters’ greatest work, evoking the bleak realities of the human condition.
+Overall, L’Argent (85 minutes) is arguably one of the minimalist masters’ greatest works, evoking the bleak realities of the human condition.